 If group exercise classes are not motivating, try an elliptical trainer or recumbent bike.
 Rediscover your love of swimming.
 Explore a new hiking trail.
 When your workouts involve things you like to do, you’ll be more likely to stick with them.

-“By the way, don’t completely write off activities you think you don’t enjoy” cautions Dr. Schlitt.
+“Don’t completely write off activities you think you don’t enjoy” cautions Dr. Schlitt.
 “Some people who can run five miles on scenic trails can’t last five minutes on a treadmill.
 Similarly, swimmers who loathe laps in a chlorinated pool may love being in the water at La Jolla Cove.”

 2. Put it on your calendar